sasakocic/book-translator/README.md

 - Translation history and status monitoring
 - Automatic error recovery and retry mechanisms
 - Real-time metrics and system monitoring
-- Modern, responsive UI with React and Tailwind CSS

 ## Demo